 While leather is our first pick, you can find excellent neck straps in a range of other materials, too.
 Just remember that certain materials, like canvas, tend to wear out and look grungy faster than leather.
 A dirty neck strap might not be a problem, though, especially if you’re an amateur photographer or don’t mind the grunge look.

 Since non-leather straps come in a greater variety of designs, you might need more time to decide between different styles.
 To get you started, here are a few good neck straps to consider.

 This elegant strap from Cecelia Gallery is made with handwoven Peruvian alpaca wool and full-grain leather.
 At around $100, it’s on the expensive side–but the quality is fantastic.
 It’s definitely made to last years.

 Capturing Couture offers a wide selection of unique, decorative neck straps that can double as fashion statements.
-In addition to patterned straps, they have a lot of scarf camera straps like the one below.
-Many of their straps are geared towards women, but they do have masculine designs as well.
+In addition to patterned straps, they have a lot of scarf camera straps like the one below, which includes a hidden pocket!
 Though their straps may not be suitable for a mountain trek, they’re fine for a laid-back, amateur photoshoot.